wotakumoe/wotaku/glossary/general.md

 |  -sensei  |  A respectful term for teachers, artists, or high-level professionals.    |
 |  No honorific  |   Indicates familiarity or closeness; if used without permission or reason, addressing someone in this manner would constitute an insult.   |

->If you want to mention a family member in formal way, here is the [guide](https://rentry.org/jpfamily).
+<Button link="https://rentry.org/jpfamily" icon="i-fxemoji-lightbulb">If you want to mention a family member in formal way, here is the guide.</Button>

 ## Doujin Basics